 Adobe offers a few products that can help you improve healthcare experiences while protecting patient privacy:

-• Adobe Customer Journey Analytics (CJA) lets you connect and normalize cross-channel data into actionable profiles, explore the customer journey in full context and apply AI-driven insights to deliver personalized experiences at scale.
-CJA is closer in type and capabilities to GA4.
-Concerning HIPAA, CJA can easily identify and secure PHI and PII, apply access rules, and create data use audits so you can feel confident that patient data is being handled in a compliant way.
+- Adobe Customer Journey Analytics (CJA) lets you connect cross-channel data, explore the customer journey in full context and apply AI-driven insights, and it resembles GA4.
+Concerning HIPAA, CJA can easily identify and secure PHI and PII, apply access rules, and create data use audits.

 So, do Adobe’s products help you comply with HIPAA?